WWI Most Effective Fighter:

 Our Sopwith Camel Kit, based on the original factory drawings, contains period correct wood, metal fittings, cable and hardware, all ready-to-assemble.
 The Camel is a high performance and extremely maneuverable WWI aeroplane and should be flown by experienced pilots.
 There is a reason why the Camel was nicknamed the “widow-maker” as pilots of the day did not have enough training or flying hours in the Camel before flying in air combat.
 Despite this, the Camel was the most effective day and night fighter of WW1 with approximately 5,500 produced.

-The Sopwith Camel is available as a complete kit, or as a series of sub-kits.
+The Sopwith Camel is only available as a complete kit with components.

 Fuselage Kit: Wooden longerons and cross-members, wire & cable, painted metal fittings and all required hardware.

 Wing Kit: Spruce spars and pre-assembled wing ribs, riblets, metal fittings, wire & cable and hardware.